pol-dev-shinroo/node-tutorial/3-task-manager/README.md

 - if the id length (in other words, the syntax) matches, it will not return go into catch
 - if the syntax is wrong (=cast error), it will go through catch

+## patch vs put

+- patch is for partial update
+- put is for the whole replacement
+  => make sure to remove default from schema + add overwrite: true to option in our query/ static functions